 When clients ask if they should send a note, make a call, or send an email to say thanks for referrals, I answer “yes.”
 You can never thank someone enough.
 Thank people in any of those ways, or better yet, in all of them.
 Just make sure you follow up.

-Thank You Notes Are Not Passé
+Thank-You Notes Are Not Passe

 - Mine your database.
 There’s no excuse today for not following up.
 Use your database to record relevant contact information and provide a tickler for your next conversation.

 - Engage in social media.
-If you’re not active in social media, you’re not in business.
+If you’re not active on social media, you’re not in business.
 Pose questions.
 Answer questions.
 Social media is not a place to sell, but it is a place to communicate valuable information—not only from you—but also from other credible sources.
 Join groups or start your own group on LinkedIn.

 - Write a blog.
 Keep your posts short and post at least weekly.
 I’m sure you’re not at a loss for something to say or information to share.
 Link your blog directly to LinkedIn, and your connections see your blog when you post it.

 - Send articles.
 Stay in touch by sending relevant, interesting content to your network.
 Write your own articles or get an author’s permission to use their articles (with attribution).
 You can also ask the marketing department for help creating or curating articles.

 - Write newsletters.
 Stay in touch at least quarterly with a “newsy” newsletter that: